dguarino/T2/README.md

 Analysis instructions
 ========================

-Installing the software stack, then building and running the model requires a certain amount of time.
+Installing the software stack, and then building and running the model requires a certain amount of time.
-For those interested in evaluating and further analysing the results of the model, we created a simpler virtual environment on mybinder.org where all the data are available and jupyter notebooks are used to perform the analyses and visualization of the major figures in the paper.
+For those interested in evaluating and further analyzing the results of the model, we created a simpler virtual environment on mybinder.org where all the data are available and jupyter notebooks are used to perform the analyses and visualization of the major figures in the paper.

 **Coming ...**

 Installation instructions
 ========================

+NOTE: The instructions below comply with the version of mozaik at the time of the development of this model (2015-2018).
+There has been advancements in the mozaik framework that are not supported by the code in this repository.

 Dependencies
 ------------